kingdonb/stats-tracker-ghcr/wasm-ex2/README.md

 The goal of this example is using Ruby code to execute a web assembly.

-But there are some things from Example 1 we should review first!
+But there are some things from Example 1 we should review!
 Let's have a little diversion first, before diving in to our [second Wasm example][].

 ## Run Ruby in Wasmer